Gyroplane Rotor Head

 thingiverse

-I used to fly and instruct in gyrogliders (gyroplanes towed behind a car).
-As an instructor I always found it difficult to teach rotor craft theory as it is quite abstract.
-I eventually rigged together out of rivets, balsa, glue and washers a primitive model gyro with teetering rotors which worked well enough but have finally gotten around to making a system in the 3D printer which I plan to use with my science students.
-I have also made a rotor profile sanding block from an N8H12 profile which allows you to sand the rotors into a consistent profile.
-In your science classes you can bolt on different rotors lengths (sanded out of balsa wood), different chord (width) rotors and different profiles I have 3 I'm taking from proper rotor designs of autogyros.
-I will eventually add a rotor hub design which can change pitch also.
-If using for teaching I suggest obviously windy conditions, eyeglasses, and measuring lift with spring scales.
-The head is designed to slide over wooden dowel, I'm just gluing in.
-I have made the shaft to suit the inside diameter of most of the fidget spinner bearings and the OD to suit it as well, you may need a light sanding to get a snug fit.
-I printed the shaft as a temporary measure out of ABS, it works but you'd probably be better off with a bolt but you'll need to drill a hole in the end.
-This model works really well in a breeze above about 8 mph, and in strong winds and it will produce over a kg of lift I've had briefly almost 2kg.
-You have to give the a good flick to get them spinning in moderate winds, and they'll spin up quickly hold them at 90 degrees to the wind direction.
-In really strong winds you need to tilt them forward at a shallow angle to the wind until they pick up speed then tilt them back into the wind.
-Hope all this helps
+I used to fly and instruct in gyrogliders, which are essentially gyroplanes towed behind a car.
+As an instructor, I consistently found it challenging to teach rotor craft theory because it's quite abstract.
+To overcome this obstacle, I fashioned a primitive model gyro using rivets, balsa wood, glue, and washers, and surprisingly, it worked well enough.
+However, I've finally gotten around to creating a system that utilizes my 3D printer, which I plan to use with my science students.
+I have also developed a rotor profile sanding block from an N8H12 profile, allowing you to sand the rotors into a consistent shape.
+In your science classes, you can attach different lengths of rotors (sanded out of balsa wood), varying chords (widths), and profiles I've taken from proper autogyro designs.
+I will eventually add a rotor hub design that can alter pitch as well.
+When using this model for teaching purposes, I recommend choosing windy conditions, wearing eyeglasses, and measuring lift with spring scales.
+The head is designed to slide over a wooden dowel, which I'm currently gluing in place.
+I've created the shaft to fit the inside diameter of most fidget spinner bearings, so you may need a light sanding to achieve a snug fit.
+I printed the shaft as a temporary solution using ABS, and while it works, you'd likely be better off with a bolt; however, you'll need to drill a hole in the end.
+This model functions remarkably well in breezes above 8 mph and can produce over a kilogram of lift, occasionally reaching almost two kilograms.
+To get them spinning in moderate winds, give the gyrogliders a good flick, then hold them at a 90-degree angle to the wind direction.
+In really strong winds, tilt them forward at a shallow angle until they pick up speed, and then tilt them back into the wind.

 With this file you will be able to print Gyroplane Rotor Head with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Gyroplane Rotor Head.